MattMohaupt/HaveYouTriedTurningItOffAndOnAgain/assignment9/README.txt

 		- E key to pick up a carriable object
 		- F key to interact with interactable object

-	Objective:
+Game Instruction:
 	To make as much money as possible before the timer is up.
 You need to fix the PCs, and it will give you $100 per pc fixed.
 Red PCs have hardware related issues so they need to be interacted with the wrench & screw, whereas the blue PCs have software related issues so they need to be interacted with the battery.
+Also, blackout occurs at regular intervals.
+During blackout, you can't fix any computers.
+So, you will have to interact with light generator to turn light on and keep resolving PC issues.

+Beta feedback and final retrospect:
 Changes from Beta:
 	-Increased timer from 100 seconds to 150 seconds -Made items despawn after use and respawn back in their original spots